alien11689/spring-autowire-with-qualifiers/README.md

 Spring autowire with qualifiers
 ===============================

-This is source code for blog post `TODO`
+This is source code for blog post http://przybyszd.blogspot.com/2015/12/spring-autowire-with-qualifiers.html

 Autowire: